Skip to main content

 grinding14 negative mentions

-• The game is a port of the mobile version, which has led to some graphical downgrades and a less polished user interface compared to the console versions.
+• The port is based on the mobile version, resulting in a less polished UI and lower texture quality compared to console versions.

-• The game can feel limited in terms of resources and building options, especially when compared to its sequel, Dragon Quest Builders 2.
+• Some players may find the game too simple and lacking in challenge, especially when compared to its sequel, Dragon Quest Builders 2.

 • “The story is about hope and despair, human vs monster, light and dark, good vs evil; the borderline is very clear.”